 Adopting senior animal companions

-Young puppies and kittens are adorable and playful – they also require a lot of time, need to be trained and are balls of energy.
+Young puppies and kittens are adorable and playful – they also require a lot of time and training, and they are balls of energy.
 If this doesn’t sound like the right fit for your family, a senior furry family member may be for you!
 It is important to find an animal companion that is compatible with your lifestyle.
-Cats and dogs are considered senior once they reach the age of seven, but maturity does depend on breed and size.
+The Ontario SPCA and Humane Society considers cats to be senior at 10 years old, and dogs are considered senior at the age of eight, but maturity does depend on breed and size.

 Here’s why senior pets are awesome!